-Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan friendly.
+Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan-friendly.
 It’s loaded with calories but nowhere near as much.
-I wouldn’t recommend you eat more than 2 pieces a day (even 2 is a little much but hey, we all need to treat ourselves every now and then right?)
+I wouldn’t recommend you eat more than two pieces a day (even two is a little much, but hey, we all need to treat ourselves now and then right?)

 My mum was by my side when I was making this, so I made sure that I got every step right.
-Once we were done, I had no idea how easy it is to make it.
-I will be making it as a treat a couple of times a year.
+Once finished, I had no idea how easy it was to make it.
+I’ll be making baklava as a treat a couple of times a year, for sure!

 I’ve been enjoying taking recipes from my childhood that have been vegetarian and transitioning them to a tastier, healthier and vegan version of the same dish and not compromising flavour.

-The following images demonstrate how you should cut it whilst it’s still hot and how it looks when you have poured the syrup on top with the cut lemon slices.
-This is what it will look like finished.
+The following images demonstrate how you should cut it while it’s still hot and how it looks when you have poured the syrup on top with the cut lemon slices.